Updated October 2021

 - Greet the customer by introducing yourself with a smile and hand them their order

 - Swipe “complete trip” and you’re done with this delivery!

 If you’re already an Uber, Instacart, DoorDash, or Postmates driver, signing up for Uber Eats is a breeze.
 If you currently drive for Uber, simply go to your account on the Uber app and select Vehicle Options.
 Read and accept the delivery terms.
 Now you can easily enable or disable the delivery option through your account whenever you want to start earning some extra cash delivering food rather than giving rides to passengers.

-If you’re not an Uber driver, the requirements to be an Uber Eats driver can vary by city, but these are the basics requirements:
+If you don’t drive on the Uber network, the requirements to deliver for Uber Eats can vary by city, but these are the basics requirements:

 - You need to be at least 19 years old